seznam/ima/docs/tutorial/introduction.md

 pick up some new files).
 Should that happen, you can kill the server by pressing `Ctrl+C` and restart it by running `npm run dev`.
 If you see an error after you restarted the dev server, check your source code.
-The error should hint you what to look for and where to find the source of the trouble.
+The error should hint what to look for and where to find the source of the trouble.

 Additionally, if you want to, you may install the [React DevTools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)